flutter/website/src/get-started/codelab.md

   Flutter offers a rich set of Material widgets.
   It's a good idea to have a `uses-material-design: true` entry in the `flutter` section of your `pubspec.yaml` file.
-  This will allow you to use more features of Material, such as their set of predefined [Icons][].
+  This allows you to use more features of Material, such as its set of predefined [Icons][].
 * The app extends `StatelessWidget`, which makes the app itself a widget.
 In Flutter, almost everything is a widget, including alignment, padding, and layout.
 * The `Scaffold` widget, from the Material library, provides a default app bar, and a body property that holds the widget tree for the home screen.
   The widget subtree can be quite complex.
 * A widget’s main job is to provide a `build()` method that describes how to display the widget in terms of other, lower level widgets.